WFU-HPC/deac-docs/source/cluster-sla.rst

 General Limitations
 ===================

 * Users should not submit more than 10,000 jobs at a time.
-Exceeding this limit can cause backlogging and errors to occur.
+Exceeding this limit can cause backlogging and errors to occur for other cluster users.
-* Generally, users should aim to submit small, parallelized batches of jobs, versus large, monolithic jobs.
+* Users should aim to submit small, parallelized batches of jobs, versus large, monolithic jobs.
-* Small partition, single-core jobs requesting <5GB memory, are considered non-impactful to queue wait times as they utilize backfill algorithm to be assigned resources.
+* Small partition, single-core jobs requesting <5GB memory, are considered to be non-impactful to queue wait times as they utilize the backfill algorithm to be assigned resources.
 * The HPC Team prefers to let the scheduler assign queued job priority during busy periods; please wait at least 48 hours before contacting the HPC Team about long wait times.